marymcphee/RepData_PeerAssessment1/PA_template.md

 ---
-title: "Assignment1"
+title: "Reproducible Research: Peer Assessment 1"
-output: html_document
+output:
+  html_document:
+    keep_md: true
 ---

+## Loading and preprocessing the data
-Reading in the data--requires these files in the working directory
+Reading in the data--requires the file in the working directory

 ```r